chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 As you can see from the text, it is meant to help you figure out the issue:

-> The computer has not opted in or a group contains computers that have not opted in for deployments by configuration.
-Please ensure the computer has at least chocolatey-agent v0.10.0+ installed and the feature "useChocolateyCentralManagementDeployments" has been set to enabled on the client computer.
+> The Computer has not opted in, or a Group contains Computers that have not opted in, for deployments by configuration.
+Please ensure the Computer has at least Chocolatey Agent v0.10.0+ installed and the feature `useChocolateyCentralManagementDeployments` has been set to enabled on the client Computer.

 This is telling you that you need to ensure you set the client to allow for the use of Deployments.
 As it is a security consideration, it requires an explicit opt-in on client machines.
 See [Client Setup - Features](xref:ccm-client#features) for details on how to set it.